Down to Earth Doctor (to be)

 Studying medicine at the University of Queensland has given me a hectic course-load and a changed view of life.
 Everything that I learn I want to convey to others, and trying to explain things in simple terms forces me to really understand topics well.
+Follow along with my journey and see things through my (still being medically trained) eyes, and learn new things about medicine and humanity that you never would have thought you could understand.

 Being stationary is an error.
 We should always be improving ourselves, challenging ourselves, reaching new heights, exploring new depths.